BiuBiuBiLL/NPEET_LNC/README.md

 Mutual information Estimation with Local Non-uniformity Correction (a branch of <a href="https://github.com/gregversteeg/NPEET/">NPEET</a> Non-parametric Entropy Estimation Toolbox)

 This package contains Python code implementing mutual information estimation functions for continuous variables.
-This estimator gives a correction term to the traditional kNN estimator and can estimator mutual information accurately for strongly dependent variables with limited samples.
+This estimator gives a correction term to the traditional kNN estimator and can estimate mutual information more accurately than Kraskov estimator for strongly dependent variables with limited samples.

 To use this package, it requires <a href="http://www.scipy.org">scipy</a> 0.12 or greater.